crempp/c-os/docs/devlog.md

 * fleshed out some of the video functionality and fixed a bug in the `v_printhex` function.
 * added a ports driver (nothing to test on yet) and in the process learned how to inline assembly in Watcom.
 * reorganized project by adding a drivers directory

+### April 10th, 2017
+Kernel is booting properly in real mode and passing strings to a function defined in assembly.

+Today I learned:
+* Had to add `segment _TEXT public align=1 class=CODE` to kernel-entry.s to get the entry code to be located at the beginning.
+* The Watcom linker was putting the data segement in a different memory segement and then referencing with the DS register.
+I was not setting this register correctly at boot because I didn't know what the linker would do.
+To solve this I manually set the linker to put the data segement in memory segment 0x0200 and increased the number of sectors being loaded from disk.
+This get me by for a while but it'd be nice to setup the linker configs to just handle this.

+### April 2nd, 2017
+Finally got Watcom compiling and linking but the OS is not functioning.

+Today I learned:
+* When calling **to** or **from** assembly the Watcom linker expects the functions to be named with a trailing underscore (_).
+* Adding `START=main_` to linker script solves `Warning!
+W1023: no starting address found, using 0100:0000`
+* just try linking emu87, math87l, clibl.
+I think they may actually be needed
+* To get rid of `Error!
+E2028: __STK is an undefined reference` use the `-s` parameter
+* To get rid of `Error!
+E2028: _big_code_ is an undefined reference` use the `-zl` parameter
+* To get rid of `Error!
+E2028: main_ is an undefined reference` you have to name the kernel entry function `_cstart` and the assembly refference `_cstart_`

+### March 28th, 2017
+Make is terrible, like really terrible.
+Let's try [SCons](http://scons.org/) because I like Python.

+### March 26th, 2017
+Made a fateful decision today.
+I will not enter protected mode and I will not create a 32/64 bit OS.
+I would like to run this OS with the [emulator](https://github.com/crempp/js86emu) I'm writing which uses an 8088 CPU and thus can not do fancy shit.

+Building a 16-bit OS seems harder than I thought it would be.
+There are not many tools still available.
+I chose to use OpenWatcom as my compiler/linker.
+I hope it works.

+### March 25th, 2017
+Setup protected mode and successfully jumped from bootloader to Kernel entry code.

+### March 24th, 2017
+I decided I wanted to write my own bootloader so threw out Grub and rolled up my sleaves.

+### March 23rd, 2017
+Built a working example straight out of [Little OS Book](http://littleosbook.github.io/).

+Today I learned:
+* I don't understand Make
+* I don't understand linking
+* Developing on straight MacOS requires a cross-compiled gcc, the bundled gcc in X-Code won't work
+* The bochs available through brew has no display libraries :(.
+I have to install from source.